U.S. seeks 'concrete actions' from North Korea before talks | The Japan Times

 Asked if the approach had been haphazard, she said that the “appropriate individuals” were in the room when the decision was made.

-But Secretary of State Rex Tillerson, who is on a visit to African nations, appeared to be out of the loop Thursday, saying that although “talks about talks” might be possible with Pyongyang, denuclearization negotiations are likely a long way off.
+But Secretary of State Rex Tillerson, who is on a visit to African nations, appeared to caught be out of the loop Thursday, saying that although “talks about talks” might be possible with Pyongyang, denuclearization negotiations were likely a long way off.

-On Friday, the top U.S. diplomat attempted to qualify these remarks saying that “talks” were not the same thing as “negotiations.”
+On Friday, the top U.S. diplomat attempted to qualify these remarks, saying that “talks” are not the same thing as “negotiations.”

 Tillerson said that the decision to engage Kim was “a decision the president took himself,” and that he had spoken to Trump early Friday on the issue.